Cathy Hay: Founder

 Lowana is the designer and corsetiere behind celebrated Australian slow fashion label Vanyanís, specializing in exquisite corsetry, bridal couture and luxury ready-to-wear fashion.
 Vanyanís is also well known for the re-invention of engraved busks, which were launched in 2015 to corsetmakers worldwide.

-Alongside running Vanyanís and working for other corsetry companies, Lowana opened her School of Couture in 2015, becoming the only source of in-person corsetry classes anywhere in Australia.
+Alongside running Vanyanís and working for other corsetry companies, Lowana opened her School of Couture in 2015, becoming a rare and valuable source of in-person corsetry classes in Australia.
 Driven to preserve the art of corsetry, Lowana passes her skills to a new cohort of emerging corset makers and gets a thrill every time she sees her students succeed and flourish.
 She is passionate about empowering her students with the skills they need to continue their sewing independently, providing the guidance and support she wished she had when starting her own journey.

 Lowana's skills have been hard won through over a decade of study.
 She is known for her meticulous attention to detail and love of subtle (but extravagant) details in her work, becoming the corsetmaker's corsetmaker.
 After commissioning her bridal gown from Vanyanis, FR writer Amber Welch commented, "As a corsetiere myself, I'm convinced she's doing some of the most exquisite work in the industry, right up there with Mr Pearl."